Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/getting-started/games-save-load.md

 When you launch into single player, or click the **Games** button at the top of your screen when in game, you will be met with the Games menu.
 It is where you choose from pre-made tables, either Classic, DLC or Steam Workshop content.
-But you can also create and load your OWN saved setups.
+Additionally, you can also create and load your OWN saved setups.
 This is ideal for making your own, customized setups or recording a game that is mid-play.

 ##Games Menu
 On the main Games menu, you will see Save & Load.
 It shows your 4 most recent saves and the most recent auto-save that was taken last time you were playing.